Article (Périodiques scientifiques)

 Disciplines :

-Korjonen, Maria Helena ; University of Luxembourg > Faculty of Language and Literature, Humanities, Arts and Education (FLSHASE) > Identités, Politiques, Sociétés, Espaces (IPSE)
+KORJONEN, Maria Helena ; University of Luxembourg > Faculty of Language and Literature, Humanities, Arts and Education (FLSHASE) > Identités, Politiques, Sociétés, Espaces (IPSE)

 yes

-Title :
+Titre :

 Virtual communities of practice: can they support the prevention agenda in public health?

-July 2015
+juillet 2015

 Online Journal of Public Health Informatics

-ISSN :
+eISSN :

 1947-2579

-University of Illinois at Chicago, United States
+University of Illinois at Chicago, Etats-Unis

-Volume :
+Volume/Tome :

 7

-Issue :
+Fascicule/Saison :

 2

-Pages :
+Pagination :

 e222